Latest Impacts

 We are testing this approach in four offgrid Maasai communities, to try to demonstrate a sustainable business model that can be applied more widely in the region, and are also following a rigorous monitoring and impact analysis process to collect the evidence necessary to prove the benefits of this approach.

-Latest project update posts
+See our latest project update posts below:

 - Ormoti Business Hub – Showcase Video!